Nihal7778/corrugated-box-design-system/README.md

 Problem Statement:

-No scientific way to evolve box specifications
+1)No scientific way to evolve box specifications

-Trial-and-error methods were expensive and time-consuming
+2)Trial-and-error methods were expensive and time-consuming

-Frequent design failures in the field led to penalties and loss of customer confidence
+3)Frequent design failures in the field led to penalties and loss of customer confidence

 Solution:

-Developed using 40+ years of industry experience
+1)Developed using 40+ years of industry experience

-Patented algorithm to calculate Box Compression Strength (BCT), Bursting Strength, and ECT
+2)Patented algorithm to calculate Box Compression Strength (BCT), Bursting Strength, and ECT

 Automated workflows for:

-Box design specifications
+1)Box design specifications

-Corrugator machine parameters
+2)Corrugator machine parameters

-Conversion and printing costs
+3)Conversion and printing costs

-Customer and employee management
+4)Customer and employee management